 Abu Bakr became famous as an interpreter of the Koran and the Sunna, the holy legend about the life of the Prophet Mohammed.
 He became a follower of Shafi’i Madhab, one of the four canonical schools of Islamic jurisprudence.
 He wrote great poems and works about philosophy.

-At the end of his life, Abu Bakr returned to his homeland at the end of the 10th century.
+At the end of his life, Abu Bakr returned to his homeland.
 At that time, the Arab caliphate fought there with the Turkish ruling dynasty of the Karakhanids, which gradually took over the areas and founded the Karakhanid Empire.
-Around 960 the Karakhanids converted to Islam, whereby Abu Bakr is ascribed a leading role.
-He was therefore called Khazrat Imam or Khast Imam, i.e. “holy Imam”.
+Around 960, the Karakhanids converted to Islam, whereby Abu Bakr is ascribed a leading role.
+Therefore people called him Khazrat Imam or Khast Imam, i.e. “holy Imam”.

-In addition to Abu Bakr himself, two other personalities are buried in the mausoleum: the famous writer Zayniddin Mahmud Vasifi and Babakhan Eshon, who turned to Stalin in 1943 with a successful request to restore the Islamic centre in Tashkent.
+In addition to Abu Bakr himself, two other personalities are buried in the mausoleum: Zayniddin Mahmud Vasifi (famous writer) and Babakhan Eshon, who turned to Stalin in 1943 with a successful request to restore the Islamic centre in Tashkent.

 The building was damaged several times by natural disasters, worst of all in the 19th century.
 Due to the various renovations, the original appearance of the madrasah has not been preserved.
-It now comprises two other old buildings, one of which was the tomb of the rulers of Tashkent.
+It now comprises two other old buildings, one of which was the tomb of Tashkent rulers.

 During the Soviet era and until 2008, the Barak-khan Madrasah was used as the headquarter of the Central Asian Muslim Spiritual Council.
 Today it is a craft centre.

 The new mosque of Tashkent was built in 2008 and named after Abu Bakr Kaffal al-Shashi.
 It was built in the tradition of Tashkent architecture.
-However, the 54 meter high minarets are unusual, since due to the seismic activity mosques were usually built without minarets in Tashkent.
+However, the 54 meter high minarets are unusual since mosques were usually built without minarets in Tashkent due to the seismic activity.

 NAMOZGOKH MOSQUE RESP.
 ISLAMIC INSTITUTE

 Next to the Mausoleum of Abu Bakr is the Namozgokh Mosque, built during the Kokand Khanate period.
-This mosque was built to enable garrison soldiers from Kokand to celebrate the holidays Eid-al-Fitr and Eid-al-Adha (religious holidays in Islam) and to hold their prayers in the conquered Tashkent.
+This mosque was created to enable garrison soldiers from Kokand to celebrate Eid-al-Fitr and Eid-al-Adha (religious holidays in Islam) and hold their prayers in the conquered Tashkent.

 Since the Soviet era, there has been an Islamic institute in the mosque, which produces a small number of graduates each year.
 It was the only place that trained Muslim theologians in the former Soviet Union.

 The mosque was built in the middle of the 18th century.
-“Tilya Sheikh” means “golden sheikh”, but it is not clear how this name came about.
-Until 1991 this was the main mosque of Tashkent.
-It is still active today, but most believers now go to the new and significantly larger Khast-Imam Mosque for Friday prayers.
+“Tillya Sheikh” means “golden sheikh”, but it is unclear how this name came about.
+Until 1991 this was the principal mosque of Tashkent.
+It is still active today, but most believers go to the new and significantly larger Khast-Imam Mosque for Friday prayers.